gmoqa/node-app/README.md

-# An node application to play with node and typescript.
+# An node application to play with typescript.